al-brooks/adobeda-project2/README.md

 ### IceBox:

-1. A "like" button
+- A "like" button
-2. Filters based on most liked, highest ranked user, etc.
+- Filters based on most liked, highest ranked user, etc.
-3. search feature
+- search feature
-4. sort feature
+- sort feature
+- update user profile to hide posts and comments until header is clicked.

 ## WIREFRAME: